XIIIVI/Tips-and-tricks-for-a-good-IoT-setup/part4/4-0/README.md

 The script **create_swarm.sh** creates and configures both managers and workers.

+> :warning: This script must be executed with `sudo`.

 It uses a JSON file as a configuration file.
 When configuring each nodes, it takes in charge the Docker installation, hostname settings and even SSD1306 displays from [Uctronics](https://www.uctronics.com/download/Amazon/U6143_Manual.pdf?srsltid=AfmBOorkfytPr7klwMuoJBEXmr1BwNof1r0O-7JbS5iHn3ylYz1aS9aB).

 ---